Take a step back in time through the Museum’s new Entrance Building to the pioneering days of the Wairarapa.

 The Printing Works with its vintage printing presses is housed in a former store from Main Street, Greytown.
 You’ll enjoy your visit!

-MUSEUM OPEN: 10am - 4pm Thursday - Monday.
+MUSEUM OPEN: 10am - 4pm every day.
 Other times by arrangement.